MicrosoftDocs/azure-docs/articles/mysql/flexible-server/concepts-compute-storage.md

 | Standard_E48ds_v4    | 20000               |
 | Standard_E64ds_v4    | 20000               |

-The maximum effective IOPS is dependent on the maximum available IOPS per compute size.
-See to the formula below and refer to the column *Max uncached disk throughput: IOPS/MBps* in the [B-series](../../virtual-machines/sizes-b-series-burstable.md), [Ddsv4-series](../../virtual-machines/ddv4-ddsv4-series.md), and [Edsv4-series](../../virtual-machines/edv4-edsv4-series.md) documentation.
+The maximum IOPS is dependent on the maximum available IOPS per compute size.
+Refer to the column *Max uncached disk throughput: IOPS/MBps* in the [B-series](../../virtual-machines/sizes-b-series-burstable.md), [Ddsv4-series](../../virtual-machines/ddv4-ddsv4-series.md), and [Edsv4-series](../../virtual-machines/edv4-edsv4-series.md) documentation.

-**Max effective IOPS** = MINIMUM(*"Max uncached disk throughput: IOPS/MBps"* of compute size, storage provisioned in GiB * 3)

 You can monitor your I/O consumption in the Azure portal (with Azure Monitor) using [IO percent](./concepts-monitoring.md) metric.
-If you need more IOPS, you will need to understand if you are restricted by the compute size or the storage provisioned.
-Scale your server's compute or storage provisioned accordingly.
+If you need more IOPS then the max IOPS based on compute then you need to scale your server's compute.

 ## Backup